Akitorg/akiAtolDriver/README.md

 Adapter and some visual part for using atol kkm library.

-Supports both 9 and 10 versions
+Supports both 9 and 10 versions.

+UPDATE 9 version is no longer supported.

 ## Getting Started